 There are a variety of tools you can use to do this, including software you can purchase, tools you find online, or apps you can download.
 Your credit card companies and other financial service providers may have tools you can make use of.
 Or if you prefer to have printed receipts, mark up different spending categories on envelopes and place each receipt in the appropriate category to keep track of your spending that way.

 Working with a financial professional can help uncover opportunities you didn’t know were possible and can help build financial efficiency.
 With the new tax plan, it’s important to review your tax withholdings with your CPA.
-You may also want to work with your financial adviser to build a plan and then execute on it.
+You may also want to work with your financial professional to build a plan and then execute on it.
 This should include:

 - Emergency Fund